 4. Create Dedicated Areas by Category of Item

 So what do you think?
-Are you ready to tackle your pantry in only two hours using items you already own to help you to organize it?
+Are you ready to tackle your pantry?

 Here are some more great ideas on how to organize your home!